Wheelton

 Wheelton is a village and civil parish of the Borough of Chorley, in Lancashire, England.
-According to the United Kingdom Census 2001 it has a population of 1,001, reducing to 956 at the 2011 Census.
+According to the 2001 United Kingdom census it has a population of 1,001, reducing to 956 at the 2011 Census.
 The village is located on the A674 Chorley–Blackburn road.

 There are two communities: Wheelton, which is close to the Leeds-Liverpool Canal and borders Whittle-le-Woods; and Higher Wheelton which is located on the road from Chorley to Blackburn.
 It is one of the more affluent parts of Lancashire owing to easy motorway access and a semi rural setting.

-Wheelton Clock Tower is set in a garden at the centre of the village commemorating the men of Heapey and Wheelton who fell in the Great War in 1914-1918.
+Wheelton Clock Tower is set in a garden at the centre of the village commemorating the men of Heapey and Wheelton who fell in the Great War in 1914–1918.
 The Grade II Listed memorial is made from local stone and was unveiled in 1922.